Skip to content

 Automatically Checked and Tested by Hand

 Automated testing tools are helpful but capture only part of the possible barriers — various studies put the coverage at around 30 to 50 percent (WebAIM 2024).
 Whether a page is actually usable with a screen reader, whether the tab order runs coherently and whether error messages are announced understandably only shows in manual testing.
 That is why we combine both: automated checks for fast feedback and manual tests on real devices for the points a machine cannot assess.
+Which testing steps make sense in practice is described in our article on WCAG in practice.

 • Semantic HTML with a logical heading hierarchy and clear regions